CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 Where applicable, we will try to denote which installations and steps are required for the items above.

 When we set up the directories below, you will notice they seem to be quite deeply nested.
-We are basically setting up a [Go programming language](https://golang.org/) workspace.
+We are setting up a [Go programming language](https://golang.org/) workspace.
 Go has a specific folder structure for it's [workspaces](https://golang.org/doc/code.html#Workspaces) with multiple projects in a workspace.
 If you are **not** going build the container images you can ignore the deep directories below, but it will